Oven Baked Cod with Crab Topping and Cream Sauce

 Check your fish at the 20 minute mark.
 Once the cod flakes with a fork, it’s ready!

 Tips for the best crab topping for fish

 Don’t over mix.
 Gently fold all the ingredients together, until just combined.

-Use quality ingredients.
+Use quality ingredients for the Oven baked cod.
 Make sure to use coarse panko breadcrumbs, for their light texture, and good quality seasoning and mayonnaise.